Waldemar Anton: International career

 Anton was eligible to play for Germany, Russia and Uzbekistan.
 He was a youth international for Germany.
-He won the UEFA European Under-21 Championship in 2017 and was a runner-up in 2019.
+He won the UEFA Under-21 Championship in 2017 and was a runner-up in 2019.

 In March 2024, he was called up for the Germany national team ahead of the friendly matches against France and the Netherlands.
-He made his debut on 23 March 2024 against France.
+He made his debut on 23 March 2024 in a 2–0 away win over France getting subbed on for Toni Kroos.

-Anton was named in Germany's squad for UEFA Euro 2024.
+Anton was named in Germany's squad for UEFA Euro 2024, making his tournament debut in the round of 16 against Denmark, a 2–0 win in Dortmund.
+In the quarter-final against Spain, he'd play the full extra time, a 2–1 loss.
+After the Euros, he featured in Germany's 2024–25 UEFA Nations League campaign, reaching the finals and finishing fourth place.
+Later, he successfully qualified with Germany for the 2026 FIFA World Cup, featuring in four out of their six qualifying matches and would be called up for the final tournament squad.
+He made his World Cup debut on 14 June 2026, replacing Joshua Kimmich as a late substitute in a 7–1 win over Curaçao, in Germany's opening match.
+He featured in the round of 32 match against Paraguay, which saw his side knocked out on penalties after a 1–1 draw, with Germany’s defeat sealed before Anton even had the chance to take his spot-kick.

 Personal life

-Anton was born in Olmaliq, Uzbekistan, to Russia-German parents and moved to Germany at the age of two, his father is from Ekaterinburg, Russia, and his mother is Volga German.
+A Spätaussiedler, Anton was born in the ex-Soviet region of Olmaliq, Uzbekistan, to Russia-German parents and moved to Germany at the age of two.
+His father is from Ekaterinburg, Russia, and his mother is Volga German.
+When in Germany, his parents legally changed his birth name Vladimir to its German equivalent Waldemar due to assimilation reasons.
+He is Christian.